Sterling weakens against resurgent dollar

 "But the fundamentals are moving in a positive direction for the pound with the vaccine rollout and growing hopes of a recovery.
 The pound should strengthen after this near-term correction."

-Analysts said British finance minister Rishi Sunak's budget plan for the economy this week, which included a further extension of pandemic stimulus packages and some tax rises, could also ultimately strengthen the pound.
+Analysts said British finance minister Rishi Sunak's budget plan for the economy, which included a further extension of pandemic stimulus packages and some tax rises, could also ultimately strengthen the pound.

 "This should keep fiscal policy loose, which should keep the Bank of England in a hawkish mood while expecting a robust economic recovery in the next few months.
 This mix should keep supporting sterling beyond $1.40," said Gaetan Peroux at UBS.